jorgeglezlopez/spark-arff-data-source/README.md

     @attribute class {0,1}
 ```

-On the other hand, when the labels are a real-valued attributes, it defines a multi-instance regression problem.
-Although the data source supports this format, there are not public available ARFF files for multi-instance regression.
-However, this is an example of the supported header format:
+On the other hand, when the labels are real-valued attributes, it defines a multi-instance regression problem.
+This is an example of the supported header format:

 ```
     @relation mutagenesis-reg-example